netascode/terraform-provider-fmc/docs/data-sources/access_control_policy.md

 - `section` (String) The section of the policy to which the rule belongs.
 Can only be used when the `category_name` is null.
 Rules must be ordered so that entire section 'mandatory' comes above the section 'default'.
 Null value means 'default'.
 If you use inheritance, the mandatory section applies before child policy's own rules, while the default section applies after child policy's own rules.
 - `send_events_to_fmc` (Boolean) Indicates whether the device will send events to the Firepower Management Center event viewer.
 If 'MONITOR' action is selected for access rule, send_events_to_fmc must be true.
 - `send_syslog` (Boolean) Indicates whether the alerts associated with the access rule are sent to syslog.
+- `snmp_config_id` (String) UUID of the SNMP alert associated with the access rule.
+Can be set only when either log_begin or log_end is true.
 - `source_dynamic_objects` (Attributes Set) Set of objects that represent dynamic sources of traffic (fmc_dynamic_object). (see [below for nested schema](#nestedatt--rules--source_dynamic_objects))
 - `source_network_literals` (Attributes Set) Set of objects that represent sources of traffic (literally specified). (see [below for nested schema](#nestedatt--rules--source_network_literals))
 - `source_network_objects` (Attributes Set) Set of objects that represent sources of traffic (fmc_network, fmc_host, ...). (see [below for nested schema](#nestedatt--rules--source_network_objects))